Gabriel Mihalache

 Door Decorations

 It is traditional for academics to decorate their office doors with snippets from articles, media, social commentary, quotes, or cartoons.
-These are the current content on my door, as of June 2022:
+These are the current content on my door, as of Jan 2025: